-Proven benefits of drama therapy — role playing, game playing, improvisation, and other techniques — include reduced anxiety, less pain, more social interaction, greater sense of control over one’s life, and other benefits.
-If you are interested in drama therapy, find a trained and licensed drama therapist who is experienced in working with cancer patients.
+Drama therapy commonly uses role playing, games, and improvisation to reduce pain and anxiety.
+Participants also benefit from social interaction and an increased feeling of control.
+If you are interested in drama therapy, find a trained and licensed drama therapist experienced in working with cancer patients.

 What is Drama Therapy?

-Drama therapy is a therapeutic strategy that uses theater, storytelling, role playing, drama, comedy and play to facilitate healing and overall wellness, for personal growth and to meet specific goals, particularly for mental health.
-This therapy is led by a trained therapist who has studied theater and drama.
-Drama therapy can be useful for individuals, but it usually is done in group settings, such as hospitals, prisons, mental health facilities, and schools.
+Drama therapy is a therapeutic strategy that uses theater, storytelling, role playing, drama, comedy and play to facilitate healing and overall wellness.
+This unique therapy approach can also help patients meet specific goals, particularly for mental health.
+Drama therapy is led by a trained therapist who has studied theater and drama.
+Useful for individuals, drama therapy is most often done in a group setting, including hospitals, prisons, mental health facilities, and schools.

-A drama therapy session may take many forms depending on the participants and their goals.
+A drama therapy session can take many forms depending on the participants and their goals.
 It is often active, requiring the participant to move and engage.
-Most participants will act in some way, although no talent for acting or theater is required.
-A session may also involve telling stories, playing games, improvising, reading or writing, and interacting with others.
+Though most particpants will act in some way, no talent or previous acting experience is necessary.

 Why Drama Therapy for Cancer Patients?

-Patients living with mesothelioma and other types of cancer can benefit from a range of alternative therapies.
-Patients in treatment and those in recovery struggle with big emotions, like fear and anxiety; they suffer side effects like pain and fatigue from the cancer and treatment; and often they struggle with the big changes in their lives.
-All of this means they may become socially isolated.
+Patients living with mesothelioma can benefit from a range of alternative therapies.
+Patients in treatment, as well as those in recovery, often struggle with overwhelming emotions, like fear and anxiety.
+They also may suffer side effects like pain and fatigue from the cancer and treatment.
+All of this means cancer patient can easily feel socially isolated.